By reaching them on their mobile phones, Agribusiness TV is working to engage younger audiences across Africa with agricultural news.

-How to snag the journalism job you want, Russia’s press freedom climate and more in this week's Digital Media Mash Up, produced by the Center for International Media Assistance.
+How Snapchat protects sources’ identity, Edward Snowden’s safer smartphone for journalists and more in this week's Digital Media Mash Up, produced by the Center for International Media Assistance.

 Subscribe to our weekly bulletin for tips, trends and training opportunities.